 My kids can work independently or with my involvement.
 Time4Learning has enriched their education and simplified my life!

 A Great Homeschooling Program and Partner

 Time4Learning is a great homeschooling partner.
-Time4Learning is a small family-owned business that strives to treat each member personally.
+Time4Learning is a business that strives to treat each member personally.
 We answer every email daily (always on weekdays, usually on weekends).
 We provide ongoing technical assistance on using our program and an active forum where parents can discuss their homeschooling ideas.

 Our homeschooling program provides children with their own login where their progress thru the homeschooling curriculum will be tracked.
 Each unit is made up of animated lessons, interactive activities, unit assessments, and integrated printable worksheets for reinforcement.